Storytime.

 Or at least it was.
 Before the inevitable change came.

-How Student Onboarding Changes Post COVID-19
+How Student Onboarding Changed Post-Pandemic

 The worldwide pandemic – besides everything else it took away from us – had the most significant influence on education.